humdrum-tools/humdrum-documentation/guide/ch28/index.md

 dynamic level from the preceding indication.

 If appropriate, a user can render implicit dynamic shading explicitly.
-For example, a user might choose to re-code Example 28.1 as either
+For example, a user might choose to re-code Example&nbsp;28.1 as either

 ```humdrum
 **kern		**dynam